by Carlos Tkacz

 Ok, that covers the Basics; let’s talk training!

 Using the Board as a Training Tool

 The Moonboard is an excellent training tool for several reasons, but perhaps the best reason is its simplicity.
 The climbing on the Moonboard is HARD, no matter the grade, and there is really no way around it.
 The holds are small, hard to match (or hand-foot match for that matter), and you basically can never relax on them (even the big ones!).
-What this means is that a session on the board can be very intense, from start to finish.
-Whereas in a gym, we often unconsciously gravitate towards problems that suit our strengths and that involve tricks, the Moonboard is all about pulling hard all the time.
+This means that a session on the board can be very intense, from start to finish.
+Whereas in a gym, we often unconsciously gravitate towards problems that suit our strengths and involve tricks.
+The Moonboard is all about pulling hard all the time.
 As such, and not surprisingly, it gets you strong and accustomed to trying hard.

 One last thing worth mentioning is the mental effect the Moonboard can have.
 This shouldn’t be underestimated.
-The sandbagged nature of the Benchmarks can really bruise some egos (believe me, mine hurt for a long time), but, if you are able to let that go, you will be rewarded when you go outdoors and your project feels easy for the grade compared to the Moonboard.
+The sandbagged nature of the Benchmarks can really bruise some egos (believe me, mine hurt for a long time).
+But if you can let that go, you will be rewarded when you go outdoors, and your project feels easy for the grade compared to the Moonboard.
 And, after some time on the board, I think you will find your “grit” greatly increased; you’ll try harder and, likely, send harder too.
 The fact is that climbing your hardest is hard.
 The Moonboard helps you get used to that.

 Ok, that covers what you need to know to at least get started!
 Have fun, listen to your body, train hard, and smash those projects.
 If you have any questions about this article or training on the Moonboard or general, feel free to reach out to me through Flashed or on Instagram!